 For those with confirmed business or economy flight tickets, Air India will offer Namaskar Sewa on a pilot basis at New Delhi Indira Gandhi International Airport starting this month.
 The service can be availed for a nominal fee.
 Travelers who connect to Air India’s international flights at Delhi IGI airport are the primary focus of the initiative, as they have to transit from one terminal to another.

-Based on travelers’ response to the pilot project at Delhi, Air India’s Namaskar Sewa will be available at Mumbai, Kolkata, Chennai, Hyderabad and Bengaluru airports where there are sizeable numbers of Air India’s customers for international destinations.
+Based on travelers’ response to the pilot project at Delhi, Air India’s Namaskar Sewa is available at Mumbai, Kolkata, Chennai, Hyderabad, Kochi, Bengaluru and other major airports where there are sizeable numbers of Air India’s customers for international destinations.

-Available to all flyers from September 23, the ‘Namaskar Sewa’ service will cost domestic travelers Rs 750 each and Rs 1500 per international flyer.
-Those who register for Air India’s Namaskar Sewa prior to their scheduled flight departure will have a pleasant experience of checking in, screening and boarding at India’s biggest and busiest international airport.
+Available to all flyers from September 2019, the ‘Namaskar Sewa’ service costs domestic travelers Rs 750 each and Rs 1500 per international flyer.
+Those who register for Air India’s Namaskar Sewa prior to their scheduled flights to USA or any other country will have a pleasant experience of checking in, screening and boarding at India’s biggest and busiest international airport.

-Air India that flew more than 35 lakh international travelers and over 81 lakh domestic flyers from April to June this year does often receive complaints from passengers having faced certain issues at airports.
+Air India that flew more than 50 lakh international travelers and over 100 lakh domestic flyers in 2019 does often receive complaints from passengers having faced certain issues at airports.
 Namaskar Sewa is a welcome move for elderly travelers of economy class, who knowing only regional languages find it upsetting to get past security checkpoints and board international flights.

 “Overseas Indians who seek companionship or assistance for their parents traveling alone on international flights, in Facebook groups such as Travel Solution for Indian Parents, can think of Air India’s Namaskar Sewa as a short-time alternative,” remarked the chief customer relations officer of IndianEagle.com, a leading portal for cheap air tickets to India.